tjololo/hello-dotnet/README.md

   sleep=[integer]

-  _Number of seconds the server should sleep befor returning an answere_
+  _Number of seconds the server should sleep befor returning an answere.
+Default: 0_